 Jump to:

-Why You'll Like This Recipe
+Why You'll Love This BBQ Spice Rub

 For another homemade spice blend, try my homemade taco seasoning to make ground beef taco filling.

 Here is what you need to make this BBQ spice rub.
-Find spices at most grocery stores and online from online spice stores.
+Find spices at most grocery stores and from online spice stores.

 - Smoked paprika: For an earthy, savory, smoky flavor.